How To Add A Link Section To WordPress

 Before the release of WordPress v3.5, Links were a core feature of WordPress.
 This tutorial shows you how to restore this feature to your site …

-How To Add Links To The WordPress SidebarAs you become more familiar with WordPress, you may occasionally come across references to the term blogroll.
+How Do I Add Links To My WordPress Site?As you continue to discover more about using WordPress, you may occasionally come across something called a blogroll.

-A blogroll is a list of hyperlinks pointing to external websites or blogs that display on your sidebar.
+A blogroll is a list of hyperlinks pointing to other sites or blogs displayed on your sidebar menu.

 According to official WordPress documentation